zeevt/zeevt.github.io/django-ticket-31830.md

 # Django ticket #31830

-Django is a popular web application framework in Python, similar to Ruby on Rails (same vintage).

-I've been working in a Django shop as a backend developer for a few years now, so I've spent a lot of time with it.

 Django's ORM has a feature where it detects expressions that are a priori false and optimizes accordingly.

 For example, there is no need to send `SELECT ...
 FROM ...
 WHERE x IN (<empty list>)` to the database to know that no rows of results will be returned.
 It's like `WHERE 1=0`.